Guide authored by PCOS supplement provider, Fertility Family.

 - Infrequent or absent periods indicating a lack of ovulation, which can lead to infertility

-Having said this, PCOS womens can be slim, not have any obvious skin or hair distribution issues, so the presentation of the condition varies considerably.
+Having said this, PCOS women can be lean, not have any obvious skin or hair distribution issues, so the presentation of the condition varies considerably.
+PCOS symptoms often copy symptoms of other health conditions, so it is important that diagnosis is made correctly.

 Is there a crossover in symptoms between PCOS and menopause?